 Remember that the official currency in Croatia is kuna and most places accept kuna only. make sure you always have a local currency with you and some cash because not every restaurant, bar or market accepts credit cards.
 Still, larger supermarkets and pharmacies, usually accept them but in case you need something from the bakery, mini markets or newspaper stand, always bring cash.
 All hotels should accept all major credit cards.

-The banks’ working hours depend on the season, but you should go there in the morning, just to be on the safe side, and bear in mind that on the weekends and national holidays banks might be closed.
+The banks’ working hours depend on the season, but go in the morning be on the safe side.
+On the weekends and national holidays banks might be closed.
 In case you need a bank or an exchange office, or you wish to withdraw some money from an ATM, you can find them in the main places on the island: Cres, Osor and Martinscica.

 Emergency contact info

 In case of an emergency, or if you require immediate assistance of any kind – medical or police assistance, fire department, mountain rescue services, call the toll-free number 112 from any location in Croatia (the calls can be made via landlines, cell phones or phone booths) at any time of day or night.

 Area code is +385, so keep in mind to dial it before any other service number.

 - Pharmacy Cres, Trg Frane Petrića 4: +385 (0)51 571 243